gdsbook/book/notebooks/04_spatial_weights.md

 w.neighbors
 ```

-Shown visually, we can see this plotted on top of the same grid of labelled polygons, using red dotted lines showing connetions between the polygons:
+Shown visually, we can see this plotted on top of the same grid of labeled polygons, using red dotted lines showing connections between the polygons:

 ```python caption="Grid cells connected by a red line are 'neighbors' under a 'Rook' contiguity rule."
 f,ax = plt.subplots(1,1, subplot_kw=dict(aspect='equal'))